HMS Morgiana (1800): British service

 On 16 January 1804 Morgiana captured Intrepide.
 The capture took place at the island of Milo (probably Milos, in the Aegean Sea).

+On 28 April, 1804 she arrived at Malta convoying 2 merchantmen from Trieste (placed here because the "fish ships" comment is undated).

 Captain Schomberg, of Madras, at Malta, sent Morgiana into the Adriatic with the "Fish Ships".
 Admiral Nelson, when informed of the instructions, concurred in them, adding only that he trusted that Schomberg had instructed Raynsford to bring [back] with him the merchant vessels going to Malta or England.

 On 1 December 1805 Morgiana detained the Sicilian ship Divine Providence.
 Divine Providence was sailing from Palermo to Genoa with a varied cargo.
 She had a crew of 9 men and was of 50 tons (bm).

 By November 1806 Morgiana was under the command of Captain Thomas Landless.
 While off Cadiz, Raynsford had been promoted to post captain and command of Madras.

 In January 1807 Morgiana was under the command of Captain James Slade, off Cadiz.
 However, Captain Landless appears to have remained in command until August.

 Late on 21 May 1807, Commander William Raitt of Scout sent his boats and those of Morgiana in pursuit of several vessels spotted sailing past Cape Trafalgar with the aim of clearing the Straits under cover of darkness.
 The boats succeeded in capturing the privateer San Francisco Settaro (or Francisco Solano, or Determinada).
 The privateer fired heavily on the boats before they captured her, killing one seaman from Scout, and wounding another.
 San Francisco Settaro was armed with one 18-pounder gun in her bow and two other carriage guns, together with swivels and small arms, and had a crew of 29 men.
 Raitt described his prize "a large Vessel, about Three Months old, and in my Opinion well calculated for the Gun Boat Service at Gibraltar."

 Three days later, Vice-Admiral Cuthbert Collingwood, Commander in Chief for the Mediterranean, wrote in a letter to William Marsden that Scout, Morgiana, and Redwing had been employed "scouring the Gut of the Enemy".
 Furthermore, "within this Fortnight past they have taken and destroyed Eighteen of the Enemy's Vessels".

 Morgiana returned to Chatham later in the year.
 She was laid up in ordinary at Chatham in August 1807.